mjihaduddin00/Horiseon/README.md

 # Horiseon
-This is my homework submission for an assignment where we had to improve the site accessibility standards for the Horiseon site.
+This is my homework submission for an assignment where I had to improve the site accessibility standards for the Horiseon site.

 You can view the live site at the following URL: https://mjihaduddin00.github.io/Horiseon/